rbt/DBIish-Pool/README.md

 ### `get-connection` ###

 Returns a connection from the pool, establishing a new connection if necessary, when one becomes available.
-The connection is checked for connectivity prior to returning it to the client.
+The connection is checked to confirm it is alive/active prior to giving it to the caller.

+    my $dbh = $pool.get-connection();

-Once `max-connections` is reached, this routine will not return a connection until one becomes available.
-Ensure you call `dispose` after finished using the connection to shorten this timeframe as garbage collection is not predictable.
+Once `max-connections` is reached, this routine will block until a connection becomes available.
+Ensure you call `dispose` after finished using the connection to shorten the idle timeframe as garbage collection is not immediate.

 If preferred, you may obtain a connection asynchronously.